Mexico–United States border: Tijuana-San Ysidro border

 The San Ysidro Port of Entry is located between San Ysidro, California and Tijuana, Baja California.
 Approximately 50,000 vehicles and 25,000 pedestrians use this entry daily.
 In the U.S., I-5 crosses directly to Tijuana, and the highway's southern terminus is this crossing.
 In 2005, more than 17 million vehicles and 50 million people entered the U.S. through San Ysidro.
-Among those who enter the United States through San Ysidro are transfronterizos, American citizens who live in Mexico and attend school in the United States.
+Among those who enter the U.S. through San Ysidro are transfronterizos, American citizens who live in Mexico and attend school in the U.S.

-It has influenced the every day lifestyle of people that live in these border towns.
-Along the coast of Baja California, there are neighborhoods of Americans living in Tijuana, Rosarito Beach, and Ensenada, whose residents commute to the United States daily to work.
-Additionally, many Mexicans also enter the United States to commute daily to work.
+It has influenced the everyday lifestyle of people who live in these border towns.
+Along the coast of Baja California, there are neighborhoods of Americans living in Tijuana, Rosarito Beach, and Ensenada, whose residents commute to the U.S. daily to work.
+Additionally, many Mexicans also enter the U.S. to commute daily to work.
 In 1999, 7.6% of the labor force of Tijuana was employed in San Diego.

-The average wait time to cross into the United States is approximately an hour.
+The average wait time to cross into the U.S. is approximately an hour.
 The thousands of vehicles that transit through the border every day is causing air pollution in San Ysidro and Tijuana.
 The emission of carbon monoxide (CO) and other vehicle related air contaminants have been linked to health complications such as cardiovascular disease, lung cancer, birth outcomes, premature death, obesity, asthma and other respiratory diseases.
-The high levels of traffic collusion and the extended wait times has affected the mental health, stress levels, and aggressive behavior of the people who cross frequently.
+The high levels of traffic congestion and the extended wait times have affected the mental health, stress levels, and aggressive behavior of the people who cross frequently.

 The San Ysidro border is heavily policed, separated by three walls, border patrol agents and the U.S. Immigration and Customs Enforcement.

-Tijuana is the next target for San Diegan developers because of its fast-growing economy, lower cost of living, cheap prices and proximity to San Diego.
-While this would benefit the tourist aspect of the city, it is damaging to low-income residents that will no longer be able to afford the cost of living in Tijuana.
-Tijuana is home to many deportees from the United States, many who have lost everything and do not have an income to rely on and are now in a new city in which they have to quickly adapt in order to survive.
+Tijuana is the next target for San Diegan developers because of its fast-growing economy, lower cost of living, cheap prices, and proximity to San Diego.
+While this would benefit the tourist aspect of the city, it is damaging to low-income residents who will no longer be able to afford the cost of living in Tijuana.
+Tijuana is home to many deportees from the U.S., many who have lost everything and do not have an income to rely on and are now in a new city in which they have to quickly adapt to survive.
 San Diego developers would bring many benefits to Tijuana, but deportees and the poor run the risk of being impacted by the gentrification of Tijuana.

+In fiscal year 2023, the San Diego sector experienced a significant increase in migrant encounters, averaging approximately 20,000 per month.
+Seasonal spikes were observed, with monthly encounters ranging from around 16,000 to over 28,000.
+This activity reflects the sector's ongoing role as a major corridor for migration, influenced by shifting enforcement strategies, regional instability, and evolving U.S. border policies.